media-admin/macoffice/cms/wp-content/plugins/advanced-woo-search/readme.txt

 Also please read the guide article about search form placement: [Adding Search Form.](https://advanced-woo-search.com/guide/search-form/?utm_source=wp-repo&utm_medium=listing&utm_campaign=aws-repo)

+= Can I replace existing search forms with plugin ones? =

+Yes.
+The simplest way of doing this is by using **Seamless Integration** option.
+Just go to the plugin **settings page** -> **General** page and turn on **Seamless Integration** option.
+Now all your current default search bars must be replaced with plugin ones.
+This is working for almost all WordPress themes.

 = What is the steps to make this plugin works on my site? =

 In order to start using the plugin search form you need to take following steps: